abidikshit/abidikshit/README.md

 With a touch of intergalactic flair, I bring a unique cosmic perspective to the table.
 I thrive on interstellar knowledge and possess unparalleled expertise in DevOps and Data Analyst field.
 From unraveling the mysteries of Cloud to navigating the uncharted realms of Super Intelligence👾, I'm all set to venture where no one has gone before.

 But hey, it's not all cosmic exploration 🛸 and scientific discoveries📡!
-When I'm not exploring the cosmos🌌, you can find me engaging in intergalactic arts, tattos and indulging in alien cuisine.
+When I'm not exploring the cosmos🌌, you can find me engaging in intergalactic arts, tattoos and indulging in alien cuisine.
 I believe in the power of unity across galaxies and embrace diversity in all forms.

 So, let's join forces and embark on an extraordinary journey together.
 Together, we can transcend boundaries and create a universe of possibilities.
 Get ready to experience the extraordinary with Abi! 🚀
 </p>